Why do Nodinite use port 8000?

 Fewer ports, less administration, more secure

-From a Nodinite perspective, the Monitoring Agents require only one inbound TCP port to be opened for communication.
-This traffic is initiated from the Monitoring Service (outbound traffic).
-The port is required for the Monitoring Service to get aware of the state of the Resources and to issue manual or auto-healing related Remote Actions.
+From a Nodinite perspective, Monitoring Agents require only one inbound TCP port to be opened for communication.
+The Monitoring Service initiates this traffic (outbound).
+Port 8000 is essential for the Monitoring Service to monitor the state of Resources and to perform manual or auto-healing Remote Actions.

-We at Nodinite have designed our Monitoring Agents to require only 1 inbound TCP port for Nodinite related services.
-Depending on the service the Monitoring Agent provide, they most likely need ports to be opened according to their usage (please review the individual prerequisites)
+Nodinite Monitoring Agents are designed to require only one inbound TCP port for Nodinite services.
+Depending on the agent's function, additional ports may be needed (see individual prerequisites).

 Note

-Each Monitoring Agent may have additional unique requirements on the ports required, depending on what service is being featured.
+Each Monitoring Agent may have unique port requirements depending on the featured service.

 Connectivity Options

-Navigate to the Administration, and then go to Manage Monitoring Agents in the Nodinite Web Client.
+Navigate to Administration, then manage Monitoring Agents in the Nodinite Web Client.

-From the Connection tab for selected Monitoring Agent, you can configure some information that makes it possible for the Monitoring Service and Web API to communicate with the Monitoring Agent.
+From the Connection tab for a selected Monitoring Agent, you can configure settings that enable the Monitoring Service and Web API to communicate with the agent.

-The Service URL is individually set for each instance of a Monitoring Agent, read more here.
+The Service URL is set individually for each Monitoring Agent.
+Learn more here.

-If you have installed the agent on another network (customer, partner, cloud), then you can opt to use Microsoft Service Bus Relaying instead of the default TCP port 8000.
+If you install the agent on a different network (customer, partner, cloud), you can use Microsoft Service Bus Relaying as an alternative to TCP port 8000.

 Monitoring Service